MicrosoftDocs/architecture-center/docs/landing-zones/terraform/landing-zone-terraform.md

 The [identity resources](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Identity-Resources) capability of the module aligns to the [Azure identity and access management design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access) of the Cloud Adoption Framework.
 This capability provides the option to configure policies on the Identity platform landing zone.

+> [!NOTE]
-No resources are deployed with this capability.
+> No resources are deployed with this capability.
 When the ```deploy_identity_resources``` variable is set to true, Azure Policy assignments are configured that protect resources in the identity platform landing zone subscription.

 ## Module descriptions